1. Home

 2017 to 2020 Fatalities by Ladder Accident - Bureau of Labor Statistics

-Most shockingly, most fatal ladder falls occur at a height of 10 feet or less.
+Most shockingly, the majority of fatal ladder falls occur at a height of 10 feet or less.
 Property owners, employers, and manufacturers must take the utmost care to ensure that ladder users are safe and protected.
 When responsible parties fail to take necessary precautions, tragedy strikes.

 Common injuries from a ladder fall include: